phtnnz/astro/README.md

 # Astro

-Python scripts for creating N.I.N.A JSON sequences and targets, from object data in CSV format and N.I.N.A templates
+Python scripts for automation of NEO observations with N.I.N.A (and more)
+- Build JSON sequences from target templates and observation data in CSV format
+- Test Hakos roof and parked status
+- Data packing with 7-zip and upload
+- Count # of frames in data directory, output CSV for Astrobin import

-Copyright 2023 Martin Junius
+Copyright 2023-2024 Martin Junius

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.